lucasdietrich/AVRTOS/readme.md

 Following features are supported:
 - Cooperative threads
-- Preemptive threads with time slice between 1ms and 16ms
+- Preemptive threads with time slice between 1ms and 16ms (based on timer 2)
 - Mutex
 - Thread sleeping up to 65 seconds (or more if using high precision time objects)
 - Scheduler lock/unlock to temporarily set a preemptive thread as cooperative